Read the rules and regulations for film submissions for the Movies that Matter Festival 2024 below.

 - DCPs and MP4 files of the film must be received no later than 2 weeks before the start of the festival.

-- The digital file of the film will be removed from the festival servers within 4 months after the festival.
+- The film’s digital file will be removed from the festival servers within 4 months after the festival.

 - Grand Jury Documentary Award €5.000